 |wretch.info||This domain is booked|

 Register the various extensions of your domain to protect your brand from cybersquatters.

 |wrdtch.cc||This domain is booked|

 Register the various typos of your domain to protect your brand from cybersquatters.

 Get to know the technologies used for your website.
 Some codes might slow down your website.
 Ask your webmaster to take a look at this.

 Web analytics let you measure visitor activity on your website.
-You should have at least one analytics tool installed.
-It is also good to install one extra tool to have a confirmation of the results.
+You should have at least one analytics tool installed, but It can also be good to install a second in order to cross-check the data.

 Declaring a doctype helps web browsers to render content correctly.

 Specifying language/character encoding can prevent problems with the rendering of special characters.